 Check out more information in the brochure.

 The Interfraternity Council (IFC) is the governing body for traditional men’s fraternities on campus.

 Interfraternity Council Recruitment:

 Men can join an Interfraternity chapter through the Fall Formal Recruitment, known as Rush Week.
 Prospective members will be required to attend an IFC Orientation to meet all the chapters, and then the IFC executive board, to learn more about Rush Week during formal recruitment.
 During Rush Week, IFC chapters will host a variety of events on and off-campus.
 Bid Day is the conclusion of formal recruitment when men are offered invitations to join one of these organizations.
 Additional opportunities to join may occur on an individual chapter basis all semester through Informal 365 recruitment.

 The Multicultural Greek Council (MGC) is composed of historically cultural-based fraternities and sororities.

 Men and women who are interested in cultural-based fraternities and sororities can join a Multicultural Greek chapter through an informal recruitment structure.
 To learn more information about the MGC chapters we have at UTSA, join us at our semesterly Showcase where you will be able to watch our groups perform and chat with them afterward.
 Recruitment and invitations to continue into membership will be conducted by individual chapters so make sure to get to know them and follow them on social media!

-Stay tuned for more information for Fall 2023 MGC Showcase.
-Questions about MGC or recruitment can be emailed to the MGC Recruitment Chair at firstname.lastname@example.org.
+The 2023 MGC Showcase will be hosted on August 31st at 7:00 PM in the Student Union Denman.
+Questions about MGC or recruitment can be emailed to the MGC Recruitment Chair at email@example.com.

 The National Pan-Hellenic Council (NPHC) is composed of African American Greek-lettered fraternities and sororities.